Alpine lake surrounded by evergreen trees

 PIs: Dr. Katrina Zippel and Dr. Laura Nelson

-• Co-authored two resulting publications
+• Second author on two peer-reviewed publications

 Professional Experience